Anusreesq/Electric-Vehicles-Analysis-In-India/README.md

 To highlight state-wise and maker-wise contributions to EV growth.

+## PROBLEM STATEMENTS

+1. List the top 5 and bottom 5 makers for the fiscal years 2023 to 2024 in terms of the number of 2-wheelers sold.

+2. Identify the top 5 states with the highest penetration rate in 2-wheeler and 4-wheeler EV sales in FY 2024.

+3. List the states with negative penetration (decline) in EV sales from 2022 to 2024.

+4. What are the quarterly trends based on sales volume for the top 5 EV makers (4-wheelers) from 2022 to 2024

+5. List down the compounded annual growth rate (CAGR) in 4-wheeler units for the top 5 makers from 2022 to 2024.

+6. List down the top 10 states that had the highest compounded annual growth rate (CAGR) from 2022 to 2024 in total vehicles sold.

+7. What are the peak and low season months for EV sales based on the data from 2022 to 2024

+8. What is the projected number of EV sales (including 2-wheelers and 4- wheelers) for the top 10 states by penetration rate in 2030, based on the compounded annual growth rate (CAGR) from previous years

 ## KEY INSIGHTS

 2-wheelers dominate the sales volume, aligning with consumer preferences for affordability and utility.